justeattakeaway/fozzie-components/packages/services/f-analytics/README.md

     As this mixin uses authentication token for some of its data it is needed for it to be added on the page level.
 There are three public methods available to use:
     - `preparePlatformData` - evaluates and gather data for the `platformData` GA model.
     - `prepareUserData` - evaluates and gather data for the `userData` GA model.
 Can take optional `authToken` prop to push data related to authToken.
 Without the prop userData will contain only userId.
+    - `preparePageData` - evaluates and gather data for the `pageData` GA model.
+Can take optional object containing `conversationId, requestId, authToken` prop to push data related to these attributes.
     - `pushAnalytics` - pushes `platformData` and `userData` to the dataLayer.

     <strong>Below is an example of how to include the 'Mixin':</strong>